mikaelpatel/Cosa/doc/01-cosa.md

 is an Ethernet/Socket with W5100 Ethernet controller device driver.
 This implementation allows streaming direct to the device buffers.
-Cosa also implements a number of IP protocols; DNS, DHCP, NTP, HTTP, SNMP and MQTT.
+Cosa also implements a number of IP protocols; DNS, DHCP, NTP, HTTP, and SNMP, and high level messaging such as MQTT and ThingSpeak.

 Unfortunately Cosa is not a beginners entry level programming platform, though following some of the design patterns in Cosa will